shirleyli2015/CS-598-DLH-Final-Project/README.md

 ## Pretrained Embedding Weights

-There are four pretrained embeeding weights used by three of the models below:
+There were four pretrained embeeding weights used by three of the models below:
 1. MCE + RNN + Attention
 2. MCE + RNN
 3. MCE + Attention

-The pretrained embedding weights are located in the [data](http://](https://github.com/shirleyli2015/CS-598-DLH-Final-Project/blob/master/data/) directory.
+The pretrained embedding weights are stored in the [data](https://github.com/shirleyli2015/CS-598-DLH-Final-Project/blob/master/data/) directory.
 ## Results

 We have reproduced the model(s) in the paper with the following results: